 If the price of a coin suddenly rises rapidly, a going up signal pops.
 Sometimes we can get this signal right after a break-up signal, sometimes unexpectedly.

-How we trade: An unexpected spike draws our attention to that coin.
+How to trade: An unexpected spike draws our attention to that coin.
 If we think it will continue to rise, we can open a position in the direction of buy/long.
 But this signal can also be used as a signal to close a previously opened position at a profitable point.

 Going Down Signals